themantho/brainageR/README.md

 # brainageR: Running on a High-Performance Cluster

 This repo gives an overview for running brainageR (https://github.com/james-cole/brainageR.git) on a high-performance cluster (HPC).
 Refer to the original README.md in the software folder for development details (i.e., model training, citations).
+The setup has been tested and run on the HPC Bluehive at University of Rochester.

 The repo includes the following modifications:

 1. Scripts for batch calculation of brain age.
-The scripts submit jobs more efficiently (submitting a single job array instead of generating a separate script to be run for each subject) but do not alter the brain age calculation.
-The setup has been tested and run on the HPC Bluehive at University of Rochester.
+The scripts submit jobs more efficiently by submitting a single job array instead of generating a separate script to be run for each subject.
+The brain age calculation itself remains unchanged.

-2. The PCA files (pca_center.rds, pca_rotation.rds, and pca_scale.rds) you are instructed to download in the original README are already included in this repo.
-If you have trouble downloading these files from this repo, you can re-download them from the brainageR v2.1 Releases [page](https://github.com/james-cole/brainageR/releases), [Zenodo](https://doi.org/10.5281/zenodo.3463212) or [OSF](https://osf.io/azwmg/).
-Download all three files and add them to the software directory (do not create a new folder for them):
+2. brainageR requires three PCA files (see the Installation section in the original README for details): pca_center.rds, pca_scale.rds, and pca_rotation.rds.
+Two of the three files (pca_center.rds and pca_scale.rds) are already included in the software directory and do not need to be downloaded.
+You will need to download pca_rotation.rds separately because it exceeds GitHub's file size limits.
+Download pca_rotation.rds from the brainageR v2.1 Releases [page](https://github.com/james-cole/brainageR/releases), [Zenodo](https://doi.org/10.5281/zenodo.3463212) or [OSF](https://osf.io/azwmg/) and add it to the software directory so that the directory looks like this:

 ```
 brainageR/